Thomas and The Way

 Thomas is always depicted as young, perhaps innocent.

 Saying 3: Jesus said, “If those who lead you say to you, ‘See, the kingdom is in the sky,’ then the birds of the sky will precede you.
 If they say unto you, ‘It is in the sea,’ then the fish will precede you.
-Rather the kindom is inside of you, and it is outside of you.
+Rather, the kingdom is inside of you, and it is outside of you.
 When you come to know yourselves, then you will become known, and you will realize it is you who are the sons of the living father.
 But if you will not know yourselves, you dwell in poverty and it is you who are that poverty.”

-Many people believed in God, they prayed to the God without, but could not receive the harvest because they did not understand the god within.
+Many people believed in God; they prayed to the God without, but could not receive the harvest because they did not understand the God within.
 Instead, Judaism had resorted to legalism in the hope that things would work out by following the law.
 Judaism had become dependent on rules instead of revelation.
 “Sons of the living Father,” asserts Awakening and Eternality.
 Both are consistent themes of Jesus as he proselytizes an awakening to these higher truths.

 Matt.
 7.1-5, “Don’t judge so you won’t be judged.
 For the way you judge others is how you will be judged—the measure with which you measure out will be used to measure you.
 Why do you see the splinter in your brother’s eye but not notice the log in your own eye?
 You hypocrite!
 First take the log out of your own eye; then you will see clearly, so that you can remove the splinter from your brother’s eye!”